NeleWandel/TDS/docs/source/API.rst

 Vertical
 --------
 .. method:: Resistor(channel='1', value='50')
-| Enables a resistor between the specified ``chanel`` input and oscilloscope ground.
+| Enables a resistor between the specified ``channel`` input and oscilloscope ground.
 | For the TDS7404B only a Resistor of 50 Ohm is available.
 So only :const:`0` and :const:`50` are valid states.
 | Other instruments might have other possible resistors, more information about can be found in their manual.
 .. method:: Vertical(channel='1', scale=None, offset=None, position=None)